 The initial construction began on August 10, 1975 beginning with the construction of the collection network of sanitary sewer lines in Jennerstown Borough, the Village of Jenners, Ferrellton, and Jenner Crossroads and only a few portions of Boswell.
 Four pumping stations and the main sewage treatment plant were also part of the first phase of construction.
 The system became fully operational as of July 1, 1978.

 Today the system has grown to include most of Boswell Borough, the Village of Acosta, Gray, sections of Laurel Mountain Village, and additional portions of Jenner Township not included in the original construction.
-The original sewage treatment is now capable of handling 900,000 gallons of sewage per day plant continues in operation with the addition of a flow equalization tank incorporated into the flow stream.
+An Equalization tank was incorporated into the system during 2004.
+The original sewage treatment plant is now capable of handling 900,000 gallons of sewage per day.
 Currently the collection system has 371,296 feet of piping and 10 pumping stations serving approximately 1875 active customers.